wakidurrahman/meeting-schedule-apps/docs/MEETING_SCHEDULER_IMPLEMENTATION.md

 **Features**:

-- Dedicated calendar header for navigation controls
+- Dedicated calendar header for toggle sidebar and title
 - Main calendar content area with responsive grid
-- Optional sidebar for mini-calendar and meeting list
+- Optional sidebar for `mini-calendar` and meeting list
 - Modal overlay area for meeting creation/details
 - Responsive design with collapsible sidebar